SumanKanrar-IEM/Dictionary-API/UI/Web-App/readme.txt

-This is the readme of the web app of the dictionary using HTML & CSS.
+This is the readme of the web app of the dictionary using HTML & CSS combined with Django.